fandm-college/rcs.github.io/access/01_ssh.md

 ![PuTTY X11 forwarding](puttyX11.jpg)

-To actually connect to a server, double click the name of the server in the **Saved Sessions** box, or single click it and then click **Open**
+To actually connect to a server, double click the name of the server in the **Saved Sessions** box, or single click it and then click **Open**.
+If will be using a graphical application, you should start the VcXsrv application before connecting.

 There may be times you wish to copy/paste text to/from the PuTTY window.
 This can be done but doesn't work the way it normally would in Windows.
 Instructions can be found [here](https://www.alphr.com/copy-paste-putty/) on how to do this.